Apiquet/ADA_Project/README.md

 - **GDP growth world bank.csv** and **GINI per country worldbank.csv** https://data.worldbank.org
 These two dataset are the estimations of the Gross Domestic Product (GDP) and the Index of Inequality        (GINI) for each country , from 1960 to 2017.
 These datasets will be usefull economical and social indicator to understand the protestation in different countries.
-> The country code
-> GDP index
+We have access to the country code and the GDP index

 - **DataCorruptionPerceptionIndex2000_2017.xlsx**
 https://www.transparency.org
 This data set shows the estimated Corruption index (political and buisness corruption) for each country from 1998 to 2015.
-> The country code
-> Corruption perception index
+We have access to the country code and the corruption perception index

 - **Human Development Index (HDI).csv**
 http://hdr.undp.org/en/data